kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_02.rst

 Now we want to change the tab widgets to be more touch screen friendly.
 To set the size of tabs in a `Tab Widget` add the following into the `QFrame styleSheet` that has the Tab Widgets in it.
+This is how you change the style of everything in a container in one place.
 ::

     QTabBar::tab {